aallgeier/feature-matching/README.md

 where $A$ is called the auto-correlation matrix.

 Analyzing the eigenvalues of $A$ can tell us about the variance in the change in pixel values along the eigenvectors.
 If the variance is large in two distinct directions, we can assume that the patch contains a "corner".

-### SIFT keypoint-descriptor
+### 2. Root-SIFT keypoint-descriptor
+Once we find the keypoints using the Harris corner detecter, we will create discripters based on its local features.

+Given a keypoint, extract a 16 x 16 patch centered at this keypoint.
+We then divide this 16 x 16 patch into four 4 x 4 sub-patches.
+For eatch of these 4 x 4 sub-patches, we look at the magnitude and the orientation of the image gradients ($I_x, I_y$) of the points in the sub-patch.
+We create a histogram of the orientations with 8 bins (-pi to pi divided by 8 intervals) while weighing the histogram counts with the gradient magnitudes.
+We then flatten this vector, take its square root (Root-SIFT) and normalize it.

+We match the keypoints in the two images based on the similarity of the descripters.
+The similarity is measured by Euclidean distance and a match is determined by the ratio ($\frac{d1}{d2}$) between the closest feature($d1$) and the second closest feature($d2$).
+If the ratio is close to 1, we cannot be sure whether the closest or second closest is the true match.
+It is up to us to set this threshold.